Courses

 Spring Term

-Elementary Oceanography (EARS 3)
+Elementary Oceanography (EAPS 3)

 An introduction to the ocean's physical, chemical, biological, and geological systems.
 Covers circulation, marine ecosystems, coasts, and human impacts with an emphasis on real-world connections.

-THE LATEST EARS COURSE INFORMATION
+THE LATEST EAPS COURSE INFORMATION